Rationalist–constructivist debate

 The rationalist–constructivist debate is an ontological debate within international relations theory between rationalism and constructivism.
 In a 1998 article, Christian Reus-Smit and Richard Price suggested that the rationalist–constructivist debate was, or was about to become, the most significant in the discipline of international relations theory.
 The debate can be seen as to be centered on preference formation, with rationalist theories (such as neorealism) characterising changes in terms of shifts in capabilities, whereas constructivists focus on preference formation.

 Rationalism

 Rationalists subscribe to positivism, the idea that scientific enquiry must rely upon empirical validation or falsification.
-Rationalist theories such as neorealism and neoliberalism also have exogeneously given preferences such as can be seen in Kenneth Waltz's Theory of International Politics, where anarchy is a structural constraint on state behaviour.
+Rationalist theories such as neorealism and neoliberalism also have exogeneously given preferences such as can be seen in Kenneth Waltz's Theory of International Politics, where anarchy is a structural constraint on state behavior.

 Constructivism

 Constructivists have been seen to challenge the assumptions of rationalism in arguing that the social world is constructed.
 They emphasize the importance of norms and ideas in international relations.